JULIELab/julielab-java-utilities/README.md

 ### prerequisites.PrerequisiteChecker
 *   Simple to use API to check parameter values for being not null or not empty.
 Automatically generates an error report if checks fail via an `IllegalArgumentException.
 *   Example: `PrerequisiteChecker.checkThat().notNull(ob1, ob2).notEmpty(coll).withNames("ob1", "ob2", "coll").execute()`
-*   Is **deactivated** by default: No checks will be performed unless the Java system property `de.julielab .prerequisitechecksenabled` is set to `true`.
+*   Is **deactivated** by default: No checks will be performed unless the Java system property `de.julielab.prerequisitechecksenabled` is set to `true`.
 *   Can be used with the `Supplier` interface.
 This allows to quickly check a path within a given object, e.g. `PrerequisiteChecker.checkThat().notNull(ob).notNull(() -> ob.prop1).notNull(() -> ob.prop1.prop2).withNames("Base object), "Property 1", "Property 2).execute()`
 ### cache.*
 *   **NOTE** requires the dependency `org.mapdb`:`mapdb`:`3.0.7` for the actual cache implementation.
 This dependency is not resolved transitively from this project.